 - StrongGrip mat

-Step 1: Create a design
+Step 1: Create the design

 Open Cricut Design Space and create or import the text or design you want to engrave.

-Step 3: Perform the engraving
+Step 3: Perform engraving

-Advantages and disadvantages of Cricut engraving
+Pros and cons of Cricut spoon engraving

 High precision and clean lines